-Department head meetings are being held with all departments to reinforce adherence to policy.
+Corrective Action Planned: Department head meetings are being held with all departments to reinforce adherence to policy.
 Every department, including the Mayor's office has a visible posting of Article VII, Section 14 of the Louisiana Constitution of 1974.
 Employees are informed of the consequences of violation of this policy.
 The legal weakness in this area has been resolved with the Mayor's appointment of a City Civil Attorney and confirmation on August 10, 2023.
-The attorney is familiar with Article VII Section 14 and is assigned by the mayor to specifically address city civil matters and he is tasked to conduct periodic training sessions as it relates to legal matters with departments.
+The attorney is familiar with Article VII Section 14 and is assigned by the mayor to specifically address city civil matters and he is tasked to conduct periodic training relative to legal matters with departments.
 To aid in corrective actions, the Mayor involves the city civil attorney to conduct workshops with department heads and staff members.
-Department heads are encouraged to communicate with the Mayor and attorney on a continuous basis as a preventive measure to avoid issues related to this problem.
+Department heads are encouraged to communicate with the Mayor and attorney on a continuous basis as a preventive measure to mitigate legal issues.
 The Mayor requested the Louisiana Legislative Auditor to conduct a workshop for the City.
-Attendees for this session included: Mayor, City Clerk, City Civil Attorney, City Auditor, Fire Chief, Police Chief and Assistant, Special Project Coordinator and all employees who perform tasks associated with the business department.
-Workshops of this nature will be conducted on a continuous basis as a part of continuing education on best practices.
+Attendees for this session included: Mayor, newly appointed City Clerk, City Civil Attorney, City Auditor, Fire Chief, Police Chief and Assistant, Special Project Coordinator and all employees who perform tasks associated with the business department.
+Workshops of this nature will be on a continuous basis as a part continuing education on best practices.
+The administration presented a Debt Recovery Agreement to the City Council and it was accepted in 2024.